getreu/tp-note/README.md

 Depending on the availability of installer packages for your operating system, the installation process is more or less automated.
 For Windows users the fully automated installation package [tpnote-latest-x86_64.msi] is available.
+After installation, click right on the desktop and select "Show more options", then "New Tp-Note" to get started.
 For more information, please consult the [Distribution section](#distribution) above and the [Installation section] in _Tp-Note_'s manual.